asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/01_Introduction_and_Goals.md

 ***What is HoppyBrew?***

-*HoppyBrew* is a in its essence a web application designed to help beer-brewer enthusiasts manage their brewing recipes and brew logs.
+*HoppyBrew* is a web application designed to help beer-brewer enthusiasts manage their brewing recipes and brew logs.
 The application is intended to provide a user-friendly and intuitive interface for managing brewing recipes and brew logs.
 The application is designed to be compatible with a wide range of devices and browsers, and to integrate with other brewing tools and services, such as `iSpindel`.
 The application is targeted at beer brewer enthusiasts who want to manage their brewing recipes and brew logs in a simple and efficient way without the need for overpriced subscriptions fees like at [@Brewfather], [@BrewersFriend]  or [@BeerSmith].

-> **Note!**
->
-> The terminology `brew` and `batch` are used interchangeably in this document to refer to the same thing, i.e. a single brewing process.
+**Note!** *The terminology `brew` and `batch` are used interchangeably in this document to refer to the same thing, i.e. a single brewing process.*

 ***Why HoppyBrew?***